-This sequel’s conflict remains not between superheroes and supervillains, but between mutants and humans.
+This sequel’s conflict remains not between superheroes and supervillains but between mutants and humans.
 Geneticists have discovered a way to remove mutant powers from the human genome, thus rendering a mutant “normal.”
 Rogue (Anna Paquin), who cannot touch another person because her power drains life during skin-to-skin contact, certainly prefers to be a standard generic human.
 But other, less attractive mutants might find the proposition stimulating, whereas mutants like Magneto (Ian McKellen) consider it genetic genocide.
-Taking his rightful place as the leader of homo-superior, Magneto wages war on humanity to stop this “cure” for mutants.
+Taking his rightful place as the leader of the homo-superior, Magneto wages war on humanity to stop this “cure” for mutants.
 All X-Men are given a chance to join Magneto’s cause or fight him.
-Jean Grey (Famke Janssen) remains dead after X2, wherein she sacrificed herself to save her comrades, but all at once she reemerges, reborn and linked to the ethereal entity known as Phoenix, which enhances her psychic powers with a fiery edge.
-She joins the bad guys, her state of mind overcome and Professor Xavier (Patrick Stewart) unable to help her.
+Jean Grey (Famke Janssen) remains dead after X2, wherein she sacrificed herself to save her comrades, but all at once, she reemerges, reborn, and is linked to the ethereal entity known as Phoenix, which enhances her psychic powers with a fiery edge.
+She joins the bad guys, and her state of mind is overcome.
+But Professor Xavier (Patrick Stewart) is unable to help her.
 Meanwhile, the rest of the X-Men stick with Xavier’s cause of protecting the fragile relationship between humans and mutants.

 The production, however, was notoriously tampered with by Fox executive Tom Rothman, who likely drove away Singer, as well as Singer’s initial replacement Matthew Vaughn (Stardust), who left because of “creative differences”.
 And if Rothman didn’t drive them away, he didn’t make them feel welcome.
 Rothman reportedly never wanted to greenlight the first X-Men film, and after the second, rumor has it he wanted no more.
 So rather than letting the storyline progress naturally over several more sequels, Rothman wanted to finish up the series in one fell swoop.
 Not only does this harm the integrity of the story, it wastes away any potential sequels which would have surely earned Fox big bucks on the turnaround.
 Creatively and financially, Rothman made terrible choices concerning this film.
 Add to his rushing the now Academy Award-winning Halle Berry who demanded that the movie center on her side-character Storm, and you have a production in chaos.

-At several points during The Last Stand, the viewer wonders how many plots and subplots one film can handle, and ultimately they all prove to be too much for one 104-minute movie.
-The mutant cure, the Phoenix, the newer mutant character—it’s all cluttered together and none of the individual storylines are satisfyingly resolved.
-And yet, despite my grievances, I stand by my statement that X-Men: The Last Stand is a fun film; there are interesting moments and a few individual flourishes that are charming.
+At several points during The Last Stand, I wondered how many plots and subplots one film could handle, and ultimately, they all proved to be too much for one 104-minute movie.
+The mutant cure, the Phoenix, the newer mutant character—it’s all cluttered together, and none of the individual storylines are satisfyingly resolved.
+And yet, despite my grievances, I stand by my statement that X-Men: The Last Stand is a fun movie; there are interesting moments and a few individual flourishes that are charming.
 It’s fun for audiences without any devotion to comic book accuracy.
 And when screening the film, I watch with a disconnected mindset, allowing the production value and mutant action to overcome the adversity of an overly busy and confused story.
 But, as objective as my movie critic persona tries to be, there’s a part of me screaming inside at the way the film was raped by studio interference and fast-tracking.
 Should future X-Men movies be produced this way, expect nothing less than frustration patchily glossed over by their ability to offer ample diversion.